Arch199/crontrack/README.md

 ## Support for Teams

-You can create custom user groups which allow you to share jobs between multiple users.
-When you create a job or group of jobs, you can select a user group to associate it with, and all members of that group will be able to view and edit it.
-By default, all members of the group will also be alerted by CronTrack when jobs fail to run on time, but members can disable alerts for user groups individually.
+You can create custom teams which allow you to share jobs between multiple users.
+When you create a job or group of jobs, you can select a team to associate it with, and all members of that team will be able to view and edit it.
+By default, all members of the team will also be alerted by CronTrack when jobs fail to run on time, but members can disable alerts for teams individually.